What is Rytary?

 Rytary can be taken with or without food.
 Take your doses at regular intervals to keep a steady amount of the drug in your body at all times.

 Swallow the capsule whole and do not crush, chew, break, or open it.

 It may take up to several weeks of using Rytary before your symptoms improve.
 For best results, keep using the medication as directed.
 Talk with your doctor if your symptoms do not improve after a few weeks of treatment.
 Also tell your doctor if the effects of this medication seem to wear off quickly in between doses.

-If you use Rytary long-term, you may need frequent medical tests at your doctor's office.
+If you use Rytary long-term, you may need frequent medical tests.

 This medicine can affect the results of certain medical tests.
 Tell any doctor who treats you that you are using Rytary.

 Do not stop using Rytary suddenly, or you could have unpleasant withdrawal symptoms.
 Ask your doctor how to safely stop using this medicine.

 Store at room temperature away from moisture, heat, and light.

 Optimum dosage is determined by careful individual titration: All doses expressed as CARBIDOPA-LEVODOPA

 -Initial dose (levodopa-naive): 23.75 mg-95 mg orally 3 times a day for 3 days; on the fourth day, may increase to 36.25 mg-145 mg 3 times a day